recolic/notebook/README.md

 upgrade path: [Last minor-release in every BIG-version is a checkpoint.](https://docs.nextcloud.com/server/latest/admin_manual/maintenance/upgrade.html) just stop and run with new image version.

+> if occ upgrade says "General error: 5 database is locked", maybe occ upgrade is already started by docker.
+You dont need to run it manually, just check and wait.

 - customize (new deployment)

 I strongly recommend you to disable the "Text" app, and enable "Plain Text Editor" and "Markdown Editor".
 The builtin Text app doesn't support table in markdown...